jmcasals/SEBC/SEBC-master/resources/labs/0_YarnCalcs.md

 maximum number of cores that we assign.
 Basically the system must have enought cores and RAM to perform well.

 This is a prediction.
 It's important to monitor how it runs in the later stages of a project or when production stack is going to be released.

+Some heap was increased as well.
+Just in case.